angular/material-start/README.md

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)

-Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).
+Above is a snapshot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
 The responsive layout reveals the **menu** button that can be used to hide the user list and a **share** button that can be used to show the Share bottom sheet view.

 This Starter app demonstrates how: